niberius/jmp2016/module12/README.md

 The simple app to deploy on Tomcat and Apache WebServer as server for the static content.

-If you deployed app bedore,  undeaploy it first:
+If you deployed app before, undeaploy it first:

 ```
 http://localhost:8080/manager/text/undeploy?path=/module11